nakamura-to/gate/README.md

 ### Error Handling

-Check `err.callbackLocation` at an await callback to know which async call is related the `err`.
+Check `err.callbackLocation` at an await callback to know which async call is related to the `err`.

 ```js
 var gate = require('gate');